 where $\mu, \nu, \kappa, \lambda$ denote atomic spinor indices, $L_{\mu\nu}^{P}$ are the Cholesky vectors, and $n_{\text{CD}}$ is their rank.
-In the present implementation, an iterative one-step decomposition is employed\cite{CD_CCSD_2025}.
+In the present implementation, an iterative CD algorithm is employed\cite{CD_CCSD_2025}.
 At each stage, the largest diagonal element of the ERI matrix is identified, and the procedure is repeated until this element falls below a user-defined threshold ($\tau$).
 Once constructed, the Cholesky vectors are transformed into the molecular spinor basis as

 The molecular-orbital Cholesky vectors provide a compact route to evaluate anti-symmetrized two-electron integrals: